nehalsahukar19/GAN/README.md

  👉In this project, we leverage GAN technology to generate realistic handwritten digit images.
 By training a generator network to produce synthetic digits and a discriminator network to distinguish between real and generated images, we enable the creation of new handwritten digits that closely resemble real ones.
 This has various applications such as data augmentation for machine learning tasks, synthetic dataset generation for research purposes, artistic expression through digital art, and exploring the capabilities of generative modeling.
 Through adversarial training and iterative refinement, our project enables the generation of high-quality and diverse handwritten digits using GAN technology.

 👉Learnings:
-📌 Getting well-versed with GAN models like Discriminator Model,Generator Model.
+📌 Getting well-versed with GAN models like Discriminator Model, Generator Model.
 📌 Working on a real-life project on Generative Adversarial Networks.

-👉 Dataset File: Loads the MNIST dataset from TensorFlow.
+👉 Dataset File: Load the MNIST dataset from TensorFlow.